nickcafferry/Learning-Python-From-Scratch/Chapter 21 Modules: The big picture/README.md

 Modules have at least three roles from an abstract perspective:

-`Code reuse`
+`Code reuse`:

  One of basic implementations is that you can save code in files permanently.

+ `System namespace partitioning`:

+ Modules are also the highest-level program organization unit in Python.
+Essentially, they are just packages of names.
+Module is just the guy who can group system components

+ `Implementing shared services or data`:

+ From an operational perspective, modules are very helpful when it comes to embedding a large object into a module.
+This object will be usually shared by many clients.

+ ## Python Program Architecture

+The complexity of Python programs might be underestimated by you because of my description of Python programs.
+In reality, programs usually involve more than just one file.
+At the end of day, you will certainly wind up using external files that someone else has already written.

+This section introduces the general architecture of Python programs - the way you divide a program into a collection of source files (a.k.a modules).
+You baiscally need to link parts into a whole.

+## How to Structure a Program